 The journey down was, of course, a lot faster, though we got absolutely soaked by all the wet brush on the trail.
 Luckily, we were able to dry out while paddling back to Murtle Lagoon.

-While it may be unpredictable, the tranquility and serene beauty of Murtle Lake is unrivaled.
+While it may be unpredictable, the tranquillity and serene beauty of Murtle Lake is unrivalled.
 It’s the perfect retreat for paddlers looking to enjoy the simple pleasures of nature (once you get past that first portage…)

 Murtle Lake: Trip Planning Guide